iapyeh/sshscript/v2/tutorial-sudo.md

-# SSHScript v2.0 Core Features
+# SSHScript v2.0 Console of sudo and su

 Last Updated on 2023/10/20